 Cons

-A Ubiquiti login account is required for the mobile apps and built-in Remote Management, as well as other features, to work
+A Ubiquiti login account is required for the built-in Remote Management, as well as some other useful features, to work

-Currently, there are fewer 10Gbps-capable mesh systems on the market than standard routers.
+Currently, there are fewer than 10Gbps-capable mesh systems on the market than standard routers.
 That said, the list below includes all those that qualify.
 Not all of them are better in terms of features and privacy than when you get a couple of mesh-capable routers on the list above together.
 Still, on the wired networking front, they are all formidable contenders that will give you the best performance currently available.

 Top 5 best 10Gbps Multi-Gig mesh systems

-Name | Asus ZenWiFi BQ16 Pro's Rating | Asus ZenWiFi BT10's Ratings | TP-Link Deco BE85's Rating | Netgear Orbi 970 Series (RBE973S)'s Rating | Amazon eero Max 7's Rating |
+Name | Ubiquiti UniFi-Based Wi-Fi System’s Rating | Asus ZenWiFi BQ16 Pro’s Rating | Asus ZenWiFi BT10’s Ratings | TP-Link Deco BE85’s Rating | Netgear Orbi 970 Series (RBE973S)’s Rating |

 Price | – | – | – | – | – |